Ron DeSantis drops out of presidential race after campaign’s failure to launch

 “I signed a pledge to support the Republican nominee and I will honour that pledge,” he continued.
 “He has my endorsement because we can't go back to the old Republican guard of yesteryear, or a repackaged form of warmed-over corporatism that Nikki Haley represents.”

+Earlier, the Trump campaign issued a statement to tell voters “it’s time to choose wisely” between Mr Trump and former South Carolina governor Nikki Haley, the only other candidate left in the race for the GOP nomination.

+“Nikki Haley is the candidate of the globalists and Democrats who will do everything to stop the America First movement,” the statement read.
+“From higher taxes, to decimating Social Security and Medicare, and to open borders, she represents the views of Democrats more than the views of Republicans.”

-Meanwhile, Nikki Haley said Ron DeSantis “ran a great race” after receiving the news he had dropped out during a New Hampshire campaign event.
+Ms Haley said Mr DeSantis “ran a great race” after receiving the news he had dropped out during a New Hampshire campaign event.

 “He’s been a good governor, and we wish him well,” Ms Haley said on Sunday afternoon.
 “Having said that, it’s now one fella and one lady left.”

-California Governor Gavin Newsom also chimed in on Sunday afternoon: “Fire sale on all Ron DeSantis merch today!”
-The two governors have long had a bitter rivalry and faced off just last month in a debate hosted by Fox News.
+California governor Gavin Newsom also chimed in on Sunday afternoon: “Fire sale on all Ron DeSantis merch today!”
+The two governors have long had a bitter rivalry and faced off just last month in a debate hosted by Fox News’ Sean Hannity.

 Sarafina Chitika, national press secretary for the Democratic National Committee, released a statement in response to the Florida governor suspending his campaign.